RashadHagen/Exchange-Admin-Center-Get-To-Manage-Mailbox-Outlook-Settings-and-Policies-/README.md

-<h1>Exchange Admin Center – Get To Manage Mailbox (Outlook Settings and Policies)</h1>
+<h1>Exchange Admin Center – Exchange’s Mailbox Tab (Manage Individual or Group Mailboxes)</h1>

 <h2 style="font-family: Arial, sans-serif; font-size: 20px; font-weight: bold; margin-top: 24px; margin-bottom: 12px;">
 ⏹️ Description</h2>

 <p style="font-family: Georgia, serif; font-size: 16px; margin-top: 12px; margin-bottom: 12px;">
-This project goes over how to get to Microsoft 365 Exchange’s Manage Mailbox (Outlook Settings and Policies) in the Exchange Admin Center.
-In Microsoft 365, the Exchange Admin Center (EAC) is the primary tool for managing mailboxes.
-It allows administrators to perform a wide range of tasks, including setting up email accounts, managing mailbox storage, configuring email flow rules, . manage anti-spam and malware protection, and to create and manage different types of email groups.
+This project goes over how to get to Microsoft 365 Exchange’s Mailbox tab (Outlook Settings and Policies) in the Exchange Admin Center.
+The "Mailboxes" tab in the Exchange admin center (EAC) in Microsoft 365 is used to manage user, shared, and room mailboxes.
+It allows administrators to create, edit, and delete these types of mailboxes, as well as manage their permissions, storage limits, and other settings.
 </b>